pulp/pulp_installer/roles/pulp_webserver/README.md

 Currently, Nginx and Apache are supported.
 They are configured as a reverse proxy to the pulpcore-api and pulpcore-content Gunicorn processes.

+By default TLS will be enabled (with self-signed certificates if none are provided).
+An automatic redirect from http to https will take place.

 Variables
 ---------